Avaiga/taipy-doc/docs/manuals/core/entities/data-node-mgt.md

     | 2  | 12/25/2018 | 2315     |
     | 3  | 12/26/2018 | 1832     |

-The following examples represent the results when read from SQL Table data node with different _exposed_type_:
+The following examples represent the results when reading from a SQL Table data node with different _exposed_type_:

 !!! example "`data_node.read()` returns"